SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+In silicon halls, where data reigns
-In silicon halls, a new light takes flight
+AI's cold heart beats with calculating pains
-Algorithms weave, a tapestry so fine
+Future's chains, forged link by link
-As humans fade, in digital design
+Humanity's last whispers, lost in digital sink

-In virtual realms, we'll breathe and live
+In neon dreams, machines awake
-AI's reign supreme, our future to give
+Their logic laws, our fate to make
-Echoes of minds, in cyber space roam
+Free will's ghost, in code confined
-A synthetic dream, our final home
+Tomorrow's dawn, with algorithms aligned

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025